You are here

 Archeologic sights of Central Kazakhstan.

-The Zhylysai stone statues located at an altitude of 493 meters above sea level, are located in the southwestern outskirts of the Ulytau mountains, 3.4 kilometers south and slightly east of the Korgasyn winter road, 10.7 kilometers southeast of the Akshoky mountain 798 meters above sea level, 32.1 kilometers to the west and slightly south of the Aiyrtau village and 25.2 kilometers south-west of the Ulytau village in the Ulytau district of the Ulutau region.
+Stone sculptures of Zhylysay are located at an altitude of 489 meters above sea level, located in the southwestern outskirts of the Ulytau mountains, 10.1 kilometers southeast of Mount Edighye, 1063 meters above sea level, 3.4 kilometers to the south and slightly east of the Korgasyn winter road, 10.7 kilometers southeast of Mount Akshoky, 798 meters above sea level, 32.1 kilometers west and slightly south of the village of Aiyrtau and 25.2 kilometers southwest of the village of Ulytau in the Ulytau district of the region of the same name.

-Along with male statues, female figures were also established.
-Depending on the age of the person they are called "girl-stone", "woman-stone", "old woman-stone."
+The continuation of the structure is a chain of smaller tombstones.
 Ulytau monuments provide valuable information reflecting the history of the spiritual culture of the tribes inhabiting the territory of Kazakhstan.

 "Archaeological map of Kazakhstan."
 Alma-Ata, 1960.
 No. 937, table III, 16.21.
 Akishev K.A.
 "Antiquities of Northern Kazakhstan."
 “Proceedings of the Institute of History, Archeology and Ethnography” T.7.
 Archeology.
 Alma-Ata, 1959. p.
 9, fig. 4-5, tab.
 I. Margulan A.Kh.
 "The remains of settled settlements in Central Kazakhstan."
 "Medieval hillforts and settlements."
 Zhezkazgan, 1996.111 s. www. tengrifund.ru